Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Direct-mapping a few high-intensity intents improves GUI efficiency
 while indirect-mapping several low-intensity intents gives the GUI breadth.

-This app (ModalWX.cpp) is a Modal GUI source-code navigation/editing app
+This app (ModalWX.cpp) is a Modal GUI source-code navigation/editing app.
-that serves 3 purposes for this source-code toolkit.
+It serves 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand the source code of this toolkit.
 2. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced